siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 $$

 and likewise for the magnetic fields.

+Here "lossless" means the splitter is modeled as conserving total optical energy.
+Small real losses do not change the core result being tested, and in a well-aligned setup they are negligible compared with the claimed factor-of-two speed difference.

+The factor $1/\sqrt 2$ appears because the splitter divides the incoming energy into two equal beams.
+Energy density is a positive quadratic quantity in the field amplitudes, so halving the energy means scaling the field amplitudes by
+$1/\sqrt 2$, not by $1/2$.
+The same factor is written on both the electric and magnetic fields because they are modeled as vector fields and enter the electromagnetic energy density quadratically.

 For equal beams at a bright output point, the standard output reading gives